 OK.
 I'm ready to better absorb my nutrients and fuel my body.
 Where do I start?

 Check with your doctor to ensure you have to health or dietary limitations, and be sure to account for a healthy diet for pregnancy, breastfeeding, and your activity level.
 Now we can look at the changes I suggest!

 Collagen is another big one many moms don’t know about.
-I love to make bone broth, and there are also collagen supplements available.
-Collagen is imperative to repairing the fascia that hold up your deep core.
+I love to make bone broth and there are also collagen supplements available.
+Collagen is imperative to repairing the fascia that holds up your deep core.